This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Dried

 Probably the most worry free method of feeding cherries to your chickens is to give them to them dried.
 You don't have to worry about them eating any pits or choking on a full sized cherry.
-However, just like dried cranberries and dried grapes/raisins, the sugar is much more concentrated and can be a little dangerous if they eat too much.
+However, just like when chickens eat dried cranberries or when chickens eat raisins, the sugar is much more concentrated and can be a little dangerous if they eat too much.

 Pitted